 Use small pots or cups that have drainage holes.
 Fill the pots, without packing down the soil.
 Place a seed or 2 on top and tap the side of the pot gently to settle in the seeds.
-Cover with a thin layer of long-fiber sphagnum moss (not ground peat moss).
+Cover with a thin layer of long-fibered sphagnum moss (not ground peat moss).
 This helps retain moisture around the seeds while allowing light to reach them, which aids germination.
 This photo shows how much moss to use.
 If you don't have the moss, sprinkle a small amount of your potting mix around the seeds.
 Add water until everything is evenly moist (but not soggy).

 They sprout well between 68 and 80 degrees F (20-27°C).
 I have no experience germinating them outside that temperature range.
 I recommend keeping a minimum/maximum thermometer near the pots, especially if using a heating mat.

-The seeds should begin sprouting in about 3 to 6 weeks, but may take up to 8 weeks to start.
+The seeds can sprout at different times, usually between 4 and 10 weeks.
 Increase the air ventilation slightly after they sprout to avoid rot.
 Continue keeping the soil surface moist for 4 weeks after they sprout, but avoid keeping the leaves wet.

 Lighting -- It grows well in bright shade, dappled sunlight, or morning sun.
 But avoid prolonged sunlight until the plants are a few months old.
 It will probably need some protection from strong afternoon sun.